EdgelessPE/ept/doc/en/nep/workflow/3-conditions.md

 # Conditions
 The `if` condition field allows you to control whether a step needs to be executed in the workflow based on the [context](./2-context.md).

-The most common scenario is to use it in conjunction with the built-in variable [ExitCode](/nep/definition/2-context.html#exitcode) to decide whether to execute the current step based on the exit code of the previous step:
+For example, when used in conjunction with the built-in variable [ExitCode](/nep/definition/2-context.html#exitcode) (note that using this variable requires disabling strict mode in `package.toml`), you can decide whether to execute the current step based on the exit code of the previous step:
 ```toml
 [call_installer]
 step = "Execute"